 The Festival was held in Douglas, Isle of Man, for the final time in 1984, when Stuart & Audrey decided to transfer the event back to the mainland for the first time in 27 years.
 The Festival was subsequently held in Harrogate for 4 years, then Llandudno, North Wales, for a further 4 years.

-It was now proving so popular that a larger ballroom was needed.
-Fortunately, the fabulous Spa Ballroom at Bridlington, East Yorkshire, welcomed the ISDC Festival to the town and the first Bridlington Festival was held in 1993 and continues to host the annual ISDC Festival to this day.
+It was now proving so popular that a much larger ballroom was needed.
+Fortunately, the fabulous Spa Royal Hall Ballroom at Bridlington, East Yorkshire, welcomed the ISDC Festival to the town and the first ISDC Bridlington Festival was held in September 1993.
+The Festival remained in this magnificent ballroom for the next 25 years.

-Besides the Festival, the ISDC Association has Areas across the UK with professionally qualified members who work together to promote sequence dancing, hold annual rallies and donate thousands of pounds to many charities every year.
+Besides the Festival, the ISDC Association Regional Areas have worked across the UK, with professionally qualified members who regularly came together to promote sequence dancing, held annual rallies and donated thousands of pounds to many charities every year.